Sodbo/cGWASdata/README.md

 Stores BN-cGWAS results filtered by P-value<1e-6.
 GC correction was applied.
 GC Lambdas are stored in "BN_cGWAS_gc_lambda.txt" file.

 - uGWAS_snps_from_paper:
-Stores uGWAS results for all SNPs mentioned in the paper.
-GC() correction wasn't applied.
+Stores uGWAS results for all SNPs mentioned in the paper obtained by "lm" function in R. GC correction wasn't applied.

-- RData:
-Stores the same results for GGM-cGWAS, BN-cGWAS, uGWAS but in RData format suitable for exact_cGWAS_functions.R cGWAS function.

 ### Matrices